-Before diving into features, it's worth understanding what Microsoft AI Cloud Partner Program requires.
+Before diving into features, it's worth understanding what the Microsoft AI Cloud Partner Program requires.
 Mandatory for all seat-based subscriptions including Microsoft 365, Dynamics 365, Windows 365, and Power Platform:

 For partners managing hundreds of customers, each with different term dates, billing cycles, and subscription mixes, the complexity compounds quickly.
 A cloud commerce platform absorbs this so operations teams don't have to track it manually.